How to Cancel a Renters Insurance Policy

 If you're canceling after fulfilling a necessary coverage requirement

-Terminating your policy because you just used it as a requirement for a lease could lead to non-compliance with your agreement.
+Terminating your policy because you only needed it as a requirement for a lease could lead to non-compliance with your agreement.
 This could potentially result in the termination of your lease.
-Beyond this, you'll expose yourself to financial risks by not having renters insurance coverage.
+You'll expose yourself to financial risks by not having renters insurance coverage.

 find icon